zertovitch/excel-writer/readme.txt

 Excel Writer
 ============

-The Excel Writer consists of a package, Excel_Out, which produces Excel files - as physical files, or as other types of data streams.
+The Excel Writer consists of an Ada package, Excel_Out, which produces Excel files - as physical files, or as other types of data streams.

 The creation of an Excel file is as simple as this small procedure:

   with Excel_Out;